kiwild6/kim_bio392/day02-paper-reading.md

 ## Conclusion

-provides a collection of oncogenomic data with a focus on individual genome-wide CNA profiles and topic relevent metadata from many diffrent studies
+Progenetix is a databank which provides a collection of oncogenomic data with a focus on individual genome-wide CNA profiles and topic relevent metadata from many diffrent studies

+Through aggregation of data from many individual research studies all information can be collected in one place and can be easely accesed by everyone